susam/inwee/README.md

      is considered as a WeeChat command.
 All other text is considered as text messages to be sent on chat.

-  2. Multiple texts and/or commands must be separated by a newline.
+  3. Multiple texts and/or commands must be separated by a newline.

         printf '/join #test\n/join #flood\n' | inwee
-        printf '/part #test\n/part #flood\n' | inwee
-        printf 'hello world\nhow are you?\n' | inwee

      Every line of text or command must also end with a newline.
 Since `printf` does not append a newline in the end like `echo` does, we